 How Do Birds Get Into Houses?

-Birds can get into houses from many avenues such as through any open windows, doors, ventilation systems, chimneys, and any opening small enough for a bird to fit in.
+Birds get into houses from any opening small enough for a bird to fit in.
+Examples of such avenues are open windows, doors, ventilation systems, and chimneys.
 In most cases, birds can fly into homes without a person knowing where from and when.

 How To Stop Birds From Flying Into Your House?